robisim74/angular-openid-connect-php/README.md

 Server side, the OIDC implicit flow is implemented using [OAuth 2.0 Server PHP](https://bshaffer.github.io/oauth2-server-php-docs/)

 As PHP framework is used [CodeIgniter](https://codeigniter.com/), and [Ion Auth 2](https://github.com/benedmunds/CodeIgniter-Ion-Auth) as authentication system.
-The CodeIgniter extensions used are: [Modular Extensions - HMVC](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc) and [Rest Server](https://github.com/chriskacerguis/codeigniter-restserver) for the API.
+The CodeIgniter extensions used are [Modular Extensions - HMVC](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc) and [Rest Server](https://github.com/chriskacerguis/codeigniter-restserver) for the API.

 However, you can adapt this implementation of OpenID Connect to other frameworks: you only need MVC pattern, routing, and authentication system: the files to be adapted are marked with an asterisk in the following structure.